 You’ve probably invested a lot into your relationship.
 You want it to be a partnership that makes you feel your best, where you have comfort, fun, stability, and a sense of belonging.
-If you’re experiencing frequent arguments, frustration or disappointment, it can feel like you’re stuck, or like your relationship is broken.
+If you’re experiencing frequent arguments, defensiveness, frustration or disappointment, it can feel like you’re stuck.

-Most of the time, things blend together easily and it feels good.
-But, when expectations aren't met, if circumstances change, or if there's been a breach of trust, your relationship can begin to suffer.
-Counseling makes sense if the two of you aren't able to resolve these issues together.
+When things are blending together easily, it’s easy to be loving and enjoy your relationship.
+But, when expectations aren't met, if circumstances change, or if there's been a breach of trust, it’s harder to connect and your relationship can begin to suffer.
+Counseling makes sense if you’re not able to resolve these issues together.

 What happens in couples counseling?

-Counseling is a place where each of you can share your story and your perspective about what's going on.
+Counseling is a place where each of you can share your story and your perspective about what feels stuck.

-Whether the issue is money, time together, family demands, unmet emotional needs, intimacy, drifting apart, all of the above, or something else, I’ll help you find ways to sort through it together.* If there's been a breach of trust, ask me about "re-pairing" your relationship.
+Whether the issue you’re facing is money, time together, family demands, unmet emotional needs, intimacy, drifting apart, all of the above, or something else, I’ll help you find ways to work through it together.* If there's been a breach of trust, ask me about "re-pairing" your relationship.

-Couples sessions are always tailored to each couple, but often include a process of discovery, enhancing couple communication skills, understanding personality dynamics, healing damaged parts of the relationship, and learning how to re-establish a healthy connection.
+Couples sessions are always tailored to each couple, but often include a process of discovering patterns and cycles, enhancing couple communication skills, understanding personality dynamics, healing damaged parts of the relationship, and learning how to re-establish a healthy connection.
 If you’re looking for Christian counseling, just let me know.
 I customize counseling based on each couple’s unique needs and preferences.

 Let’s pursue the possibility of a hopeful outlook for your relationship.
 When you’re ready, click below to schedule a free phone consultation.
 See the FAQ page for more information.

 What are others saying about couples counseling?
 Check out this article.

 *Some relationships are unhealthy and may not benefit from counseling.